wahl-sec/trident/README.md

     1. `python3 setup.py install`

 ## **Plugins** <a name="plugins"></a>
-Trident uses plugins written in `Python` to act as an IDS.
+Trident uses plugins written in `Python` to act as a system monitor.
 The plugins need to be written in a specific format that allows Trident to control them from the daemon, this format is specified under section [Developing Plugins](#developing).

 By default the plugins are written to use non-blocking operations and uses `yield` to return a generator for the plugins which allows the plugins to do operation on each result without waiting for full completion of each plugin.
 It is possible to just use a `return` statement instead of `yield` to wait for full execution of the plugin.